OpenEvalProject/evals/manuscripts/elife-50487/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/50487/elife-50487-fig4-v2.jpg)

 **Figure 4.:** (A–B) Ascl1 immunofluorescence (IF) in E14.5 control lungs (A) showing discrete clusters of Ascl1+ NEBs in large intrapulmonary airways (bronchi: br) in contrast to the aberrant NEB expansion in Dll1cnull; Dll4cnull lungs.
 At E18.5 (B) NEBs at branchpoints are also enlarged in mutants compared to controls and express Cgrp (bottom panel).
 (C) Double Ki67; Ascl1 IF shows no evidence that NEB expansion results from increased proliferation at E18.5 (top) or E14.5 (bottom panel).
 (D) qPCR analysis of NE markers at E18.5: significant increase in Ascl1 and Cgrp expression in double null mutants compared to controls; single mutant Dll1cnull but not Dll4cnull showed increased expression of Ascl1 (n = 3 Dll1 control, n = 5 Dll1cnull for Ascl1 and n = 4 Dll1 control, n = 5 Dll1cnull for Cgrp; n = 3 Dll4 control n = 6 Dll4cnull for Ascl1 and Cgrp; n = 3 Dll1/Dll4 control; n = 3 Dll1cnull; Dll4cnull for Ascl1 and Cgrp).
 Graphs: mean ± SEM. ***p<0.0005; n.s., not significant by Student’s t-test (E) Morphometric analysis of PNECs and NEBs in E14.5 control and Dll mutant lungs.
 Left panel: NEB size as determined by number of PNECs per NEB.
 Center panel: solitary PNEC per airway.
-Right panel: number of NEBs.  n.s., not significant by Student’s t-test.
-Scale bars in A, B = 40 μm.* P<0.05, ** P<0.005, *** P<0.0005;
+Right panel: number of NEBs. * P<0.05, ** P<0.005, *** P<0.0005; n.s., not significant by Student’s t-test.
+Scale bars in A, B = 40 μm.

 To assess the contribution of each of these ligands to the Dll1cnull; Dll4cnull phenotype, we examined Dll1cnull and Dll4cnull individual mutants.
 E18.5 lungs were isolated from single and double mutants and changes in expression of Ascl1 and Cgrp were analyzed by qPCR in homogenates (Figure 4D).
 Double Dll mutants showed a significant increase in these transcripts compared to controls (Ascl1 p=1.1×10−6; Cgrp p=5.9×10−5), consistent with the aberrant NE cell expansion.
 However, in single Dll1cnull or Dll4cnull lungs Ascl1 expression was modestly increased only in Dll1cnull and Cgrp mRNA was not altered in either of these mutants compared to controls.
 The marked difference in phenotype between double and single Dll mutants suggested functional redundancy between Dll1 and Dll4 in controlling NEB or PNEC-associated events.
 To better understand these events, we performed morphometric analysis of the NE compartment in E14.5 lungs to determine the impact of Dll in the size and frequency of NEBs and PNECs (Figure 4E).
 Quantitation of the number of solitary PNECs in the airway epithelium showed no difference between controls and any of the single or double mutants, suggesting that Dll disruption affected primarily the NEB microenvironment.
 The frequency of NEBs per airway (%) was largely unaffected, although a small difference in Dll4 mutants reached statistical significance.
 However, the number of PNECs per NEB was significantly increased in both the Dll1cnull; Dll4cnull and single Dll4cnull airways, indicating that the size of NEBs was dramatically altered in these mutants.

 Together the data indicated that the mechanisms that restrict PNEC fate and limit expansion of NEB were severely disrupted in Dll mutants.

-## Notch signaling and NEB-associated CCs are preserved in the absence of Dll ligands
+### Notch signaling and NEB-associated CCs are preserved in the absence of Dll ligands

 The strikingly preserved integrity of the NEB microenvironment of double Jag1cnull; Jag2cnull mutants led us to hypothesize that Dll1 and Dll4 were not only necessary and sufficient to activate local Notch signaling but also endowed the unique features of the NEB-associated club cells that distinguish them from club cells elsewhere.
 The absence of Dll ligands in the expanded population of NEB from double Dll mutants provided an opportunity to examine this issue.
 We asked whether the robust activation of Notch signaling seen in NEB-associated club cells (CCs) of control and Jag double mutants was also present in Dll1cnull; Dll4cnull mice.
 Double IF for Ascl1 and N1ICD in E18.5 lung sections showed strong N1ICD signals in the NE-associated CCs of mutants indistinguishable from that of controls (Figure 5A).
 Notably, the NEB expansion in Dll1cnull; Dll4cnull mutants was accompanied by a respective expansion of the NEB-associated CCs.
 The identity of these cell populations was further confirmed by expression of Cgrp (NEB) as well as SSEA1 and low Cyp2f2 (NEB-associated CCs).
 Double ISH/immunohistochemistry showed the characteristic low levels of Cyp2f2 expression in NEB-associated cells in contrast to the strong signals outside the NEB microenvironment (Figure 5B).
 The aberrant expansion of the NEB-associated cells was further demonstrated by qPCR analysis of lung homogenates, which showed a significant increase in expression of Upk3a in Dll1cnull; Dll4cnull mutants compared to controls (Figure 6A).
 Of note, we found no change in expression of markers not directly associated with the NEB microenvironment, such as Scgb1a1 (CC10) or Foxj1, which suggested that the Jag ligands present in double Dll1cnull; Dll4cnull lungs were capable of activating Notch and mediating the balance of secretory-ciliated cell differentiation (Figure 6A).